Tjstretchalot/LoansBot-Site/README.txt

       Response Code: 200 OK
       Response Json Object:
-        Let <lender_name> be the username of the lender, such as "reddituser123".
+        Let <lender_name> be a username of a lender, such as "reddituser123".
-        Let <borrower_name> be the username of the borrower, such as "reddituser123".
+        Let <borrower_name> be a username of a borrower, such as "reddituser123".
-        Let <new_lender_name> be the new username of the lender, such as "reddituser123".
+        Let <new_lender_name> be a new username of a lender, such as "reddituser123".
 Only included if there was a modification to some part of the loan.
-        Let <new_borrower_name> be the new username of the borrower, such as "reddituser123".
+        Let <new_borrower_name> be a new username of a borrower, such as "reddituser123".
 Only included if there was a modification to some part of the loan.

         {
           "result_type": 5,
           "success": true,
           "loans": [
+            {
               (everything from Standard)
               "lender_name": "<lender_name>",
               "borrower_name": "<borrower_name>",
               "new_lender_name": "<new_lender_name>",
               "new_borrower_name": "<new_borrower_name>"
+            },
+            ...
+          ]
+        }

+  Users -
+    Let <user_id> be a id of a user, such as 736 or 28.
+    Let <claimed> be a boolean such as true or false.
+    Let <created_at> be a utc timestamp in milliseconds such as 1454004926439 or null.
+    Let <updated_at> be a utc timestamp in milliseconds such as 1454004926439 or null.

+    Let <email> be an email of a user, such as "johndoe@gmail.com".
+This is only returned for yourself or if you are a moderator.
+    Let <name> be the name of a user, such as "John Doe".
+This is only returned for yourself or if you are a moderator.
+    Let <street_address> be the street address of a user, such as "1600 Pennsylvania Avenue NW".
+This is only returned for yourself or if you are a moderator.
+    Let <city> be the city of a user, such as "Washington D.C.".
+This is only returned for yourself or if you are a moderator.
+    Let <state> be the state of a user, such as "Washington D.C." or "N/A".
+This is only returned for yourself or if you are a moderator.
+    Let <zip> be the zip of a user, such as "20500".
+This is only returned for yourself or if you are a moderator.
+    Let <country> be the country of a user, such as "United States" or "U.S.".
+This is only returned for yourself or if you are a moderator.

+    UltraCompact -
+      This is returned from api/users.php with the format 0.
+This contains just a list of user ids, with no additional information.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 6,
+          "success": true,
+          "users": [<user_id>, <user_id>, ...]
+        }

+    Compact -
+      This is returned from api/users.php with the format 1.
+This contains all information about the user, but uses arrays to reduce return size and reduce parsing time.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 7,
+          "success": true,
+          "users": [
+            [<user_id>, <claimed>, <created_at>, <updated_at>, "<email>", "<street_address>", "<city>", "<state>", "<zip>", "<country>"],
+            ...
+          ]
+        }

+    Standard -
+      This is returned from api/users.php with the format 3.
+This contains all information about the user in a human-readable format.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 8,
+          "success": true,
+          "users": [
+            {
+              "user_id": <user_id>,
+              "claimed": <claimed>,
+              "created_at": <created_at>,
+              "updated_at": <updated_at>,
+              "email": "<email>",
+              "street_address": "<street_address>",
+              "city": "<city>",
+              "state": "<state>",
+              "zip": "<zip>",
+              "country": "<country>"
+            }
+          ]
+        }

+    Extended -
+      This is returned from api/users.php with the format 3.
+This contains all information about the user as well as his username in a human-readable format.

+      Response Code: 200 OK
+      Response Json Object:
+        Let <username> be the username of the user, such as "reddituser123".
+        {
+          "result_type": 9,
+          "success": true,
+          "users": [
+            {
+              (everything from Standard)
+              "username": "<username>"
+            },
+            ...
+          ]
+        }

+  Usernames -
+    Let <username_id> be an id of a username, such as 57 or 192.
+    Let <username> be a username of a user, such as "reddituser123".
+    Let <user_id> be the id of a user, such as 736 or 28.
+    Let <created_at> be a utc timestamp in milliseconds such as 1454004926439 or null.
+    Let <updated_at> be a utc timestamp in milliseconds such as 1454004926439 or null.

+    UltraCompact -
+      This is returned from api/usernames.php with the format 0.
+This contains just a list of username ids, with no additional information.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 10,
+          "success": true,
+          "usernames": [<username_id>, <username_id>, ...]
+        }

+    Compact -
+      This is returned from api/usernames.php with the format 1.
+This contains all information about the username, but uses arrays to reduce return size and reduce parsing time.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 11,
+          "success": true,
+          "usernames": [
+            [<username_id>, "<username>", <user_id>, <created_at>, <updated_at>],
+            ...
+          ]
+        }
+    Standard -
+      This is returned from api/usernames.php with the format 3.
+This contains all information about the username in a human-readable format.

+      Response Code: 200 OK
+      Response Json Object:
+        {
+          "result_type": 12,
+          "success": true,
+          "usernames": [
+            {
+              "username_id": <username_id>,
+              "username": "<username>",
+              "user_id": <user_id>,
+              "created_at": <created_at>,
+              "updated_at": <updated_at>
+            },
+            ...
           ]
         }